quicwg/base-drafts/draft-ietf-quic-recovery.md

 An endpoint uses only locally observed times in generating RTT samples and does not correct for any host delays reported by the peer ({{ack-delay}}).

-An RTT sample MUST NOT be generated for a packet that is not newly acknowledged.
-This avoids multiple RTT samples for the same packet.

-An RTT sample MUST NOT be generated for a packet that is not the largest acknowledged in the received ACK frame.
 A peer reports host delays for only the largest acknowledged packet in an ACK frame, which is assumed by subsequent computations of smoothed_rtt and rttvar in correcting for host delays.
+As a result, an RTT sample is only generated using the largest acknowledged packet in the received ACK frame.

+To avoid generating multiple RTT samples using the same packet, an ACK frame SHOULD NOT be used to update RTT estimates if it does not newly acknowledge the largest acknowledged packet.

-An RTT sample MUST NOT be generated if the ACK frame does not newly acknowledge an ack-eliciting packet.
-A peer does not send an ACK frame in response to receiving only non-ack-eliciting packets, and an ACK frame that is subsequently sent can include an arbitrarily large Ack Delay field.
+An RTT sample MUST NOT be generated on receiving an ACK frame that does not newly acknowledge at least one ack-eliciting packet.
+A peer does not send an ACK frame on receiving only non-ack-eliciting packets, and an ACK frame that is subsequently sent can include an arbitrarily large Ack Delay field.
 Ignoring such ACK frames avoids complications in subsequent smoothed_rtt and rttvar computations.

 A sender might generate multiple RTT samples per RTT when multiple ACK frames are received within an RTT.
 As suggested in {{?RFC6298}}, doing so might result in inadequate history in smoothed_rtt and rttvar.
-This is an open question which we leave for future research to address.
+Ensuring that RTT estimates retain sufficient history is an open research question.

 ## Computing min_rtt {#min-rtt}